trywilco/wilco-docs/docs/building-your-quest/assets.md

 - **cover:**  The main cover image of the quest, shown in the catalog.
 The name of this file must be `cover`.

     ![gitting-started]

-- **logo**: The logo image presented when selecting a quest from the catalog.
-The name of this file must be `logo`.

-    ![gitting-started-catalog]

 [Graphic Design Guidelines]